 12. Waxy O'Connor's, Soho

-Named after a candlemaker born in Dublin in 1788 (hence the name), this rather epic drinking mall — there are four bars over six floors — is an impressive sight to behold.
-As well as a 'tree' in the centre, it features all manner of wooden pulpit-like areas and pew-style seating; appropriate for somewhere where drinking is like a religion.
-As well as being big, it can also be rather brash and touristy but it remains good fun all the same.
-Also try spin-off Waxy's Little Sister on Wardour Street.
+Named after a candlemaker born in Dublin in 1788, this epic drinking mall — there are four bars over six floors — is an impressive sight to behold.
+A 'tree' in the centre is orbited all manner of wooden pulpit-like areas and pew-style seating — well, after all, Guinness is a religion here.
+Redoubtable in size, Waxy's can also be rather clamorous (tourists are not in short supply, either).
+But if you're in the right mood for it, that's all part of the charm.
+Also try spin-off Waxy's Little Sister on Wardour Street, where a little 'drinks lift' will keep you (and your credit card) occupied all night.

 Waxy O'Connor’s, 14-16 Rupert Street, W1D 6DD